fastai/fastai/README.md

 Top level files `environment.yml` and `environment-cpu.yml` belong to the old fastai (0.7). `conda env update` is no longer the way to update your `fastai-1.x` environment.
 These files remain because the fastai course-v2 video instructions rely on this setup.
 Eventually, once fastai course-v3 p1 and p2 will be completed, they will probably be moved to where they belong - under `old/`.

+## Contribution guidelines
+If you want to contribute to `fastai`, be sure to review the [contribution guidelines](https://github.com/fastai/fastai/blob/master/CONTRIBUTING.md).
+This project adheres to fastai's [code of conduct](https://github.com/fastai/fastai/blob/master/CODE-OF-CONDUCT.md).
+By participating, you are expected to uphold this code.

+We use GitHub issues for tracking requests and bugs, so please see [fastai forum](https://forums.fast.ai/) for general questions and discussion.

+The fastai project strives to abide by generally accepted best practices in open-source software development:

 ## History

 A detailed history of changes can be found [here](https://github.com/fastai/fastai/blob/master/CHANGES.md).

 ## Copyright